 Don't let the "tech" of building or improving your own website intimidate you.
-With a little education, a little time and maybe even a little one-on-one help, you can take back control and build a better website for your small business.
+With a little education, a little time and maybe even a little one-on-one help, you can take back control and build a better website for your small town business.

 It's not backing up a trailer, pulling a calf in a snowstorm, keeping goats from breaking out or sorting pairs with your dad hard.

 Running a small business isn't easy.

 It should be a strong tool for growing your rural small business.
 And you shouldn't give control of it over to someone else.

 If any of these sound familiar to you, you're not alone.
 Lots of small town/rural entrepreneurs have these common struggles when it comes to their websites.
 I want to see you take back control of your website and turn it into a strong tool for growing your business.

 Finding a website template that has a small town or rural focus.

 Working with a web designer who doesn't get your small business and who you're constantly waiting on to get back to you.